Tinea versicolor

 PATHOGENS

-- Malassezia furfur (Pityrosporum ovale): the pathogen in a majority of cases.
+- Malassezia furfur (formerly Pityrosporum) is the pathogen in most cases.

 - Malassezia globosa